The adventures of a diplomat in the South Seas in 1912.

 The Boulting Brothers got the chance to bring the play to the screen.
 As committed anti-Fascists (John was an ambulance driver in the Spanish Civil War) they seemed like a natural choice.
 However, the cheapness of the production and the (understandable) lack of location footage serve to make the film seem artificial.
 The Boultings had also yet to learn the lesson that propaganda needs a bit of fun injected into it to be palatable.
 Pastor Hall is very dry.

 As the Pastor, Wilfrid Lawson gives a curiously laid-back performance.
 There's precious little righteous anger in his demeanour, it's more like he's seen a five-year-old smash a vestry window than witnessed civilisation fall to the barbarians.
 He doesn't even convey that strange stiff-upper-lipped thing that English actors usually do so well.
-It's more like he's aiming for sainthood and doesn't want anything to make the Pastor human.
+It's as if he's aiming for sainthood and doesn't want anything to make the Pastor human.

 Like many anti-Nazi films of the period, Pastor Hall looks very tame now.
 It was made before the Final Solution really got underway and so Germany looks like any other country under a dictatorship.
 On first release it was probably very hard hitting, but arbitrary floggings, starvation and loads of mud really don't say Nazi any more.
 So many classic films have been made since which handle the events better that Pastor Hall looks rather sad.
 Besides, Bernard Miles as a stormtrooper ("Well, it's a job") really can't be taken seriously.